-The steel cables must have a minimum diameter of 8 mm; the tensile strength of the wires and the other characteristics (construction, extension, ovality, flexibility, tests, etc.) shall be as specified in Part D of Tasneef Rules for ships.
+The steel cables must have a minimum diameter of 8 mm; the tensile strength of the wires and the other characteristics (construction, extension, ovality, flexibility, tests, etc.) shall be as specified in Part D of Tasneef Rules for ships. are to be of the flexible type and the tensile strength of the material of individual wires is to tensile strength of the material of individual wires is to tensile strength of the material of and a normal tensile strength of the material of a normal tensile strength of tensile strength of the material of a normal tensile strength of tensile strengt

-The diameter at groove bottom of traction sheaves, or drums, is to be not less than 40 times the diameter of the suspension cable.
+The diameter at groove bottom of traction sheaves, or drums, is to be not less than 40 times the diameter of the suspension cable and not less than 500 times the diameter of the thickest component wires of the cables.

-In the case of winding up of cables on drums, the drum is to be helically grooved and is to have such dimensions as to have one layer of cable wound on the drum; when the car rests at its lowest position, on its fully compressed buffers, if any, 1.5 turns of cable are to still remain in the grooves of the drum.
+In the case of winding up of cables on drums, the drum is to be helically grooved and is to have such dimensions as to have one layer of cable wound on the drum; when the car rests at its lowest position, on its fully compressed buffers, if any, 2 1.5 turns of cable are to still remain in the grooves of the drum.